Device details

 Summarizes available process details, including a snapshot of CPU and memory utilization, and average disk queue length.
 This is a snapshot based on the last time the view was refreshed.

 When you select a process on the Process page, the process's details appear.
-If you have the Global Actions > Manage Processes permission, clicking Stop in the details view sends a terminate process request to the agent on the device.
+If you have the Global Actions > Manage Processes permission, selecting Stop in the details view sends a terminate process request to the agent on the device.
 A toast notification lets you know the request was sent, and eventually another notification appears letting you know the result.

 Shows Ivanti Service Manager incidents logged for the device.